Drug Recognition Expert (DRE) Program

 A Drug Recognition Expert (DRE) is an officer who has received specialized training and has been certified by the International Association of Chiefs of Police to evaluate suspects and determine:

-- If a medical condition is causing the impairment
+- If a medical condition is causing the impairment, or

-There are more than 6,000 officers certified worldwide...approximately 1/10 of 1% of all certified law enforcement officers.
+There are more than 8,000 officers in the United States certified...approximately 1.1% of all law enforcement officers.

 This phase is typically conducted over two weeks (80 hours).
 It includes courses in physiology, vital signs, standardized field sobriety testing (SFST), as well as extensive material on each of the seven categories of the drugs of abuse.
 The training includes two written examinations, an SFST proficiency examination and five written quizzes.
 Students must achieve a minimum of 80% on the two examinations, and must demonstrate proficiency in administering the SFST in order to progress to the certification phase.
 The academic training is conducted utilizing creative, participant-centered teaching techniques.